Phage therapy: Safety aspects

 Bacteriophages must be produced in bacteria that are lysed (i.e., fragmented) during phage propagation.
-As such, phage lysates contain bacterial debris that may affect the human organism even when the phage itself is unharmful.
+As such, phage lysates contain bacterial debris that may affect the human organism even when the phage itself is harmless.
 For these and other reasons, purification of bacteriophages is considered important, and phage preparations need to be assessed for their safety as a whole, particularly when phages are to be administered intravenously.
 This is consistent with general procedures for other drug candidates.
 In 2015, a group of phage therapy experts summarized the quality and safety requirements for sustainable phage therapy.